 Juice of half a lemon

-Serve with a drizzle of extra virgin olive oil and topped with pea shoots (optional)
+Pomora extra virgin olive oil and pea shoots to serve (optional)

 * Parmesan (Parmigiano Reggiani) is always made using animal rennet, therefore it is not vegetarian.
 Substitute for Italian hard cheese if applicable.